-The course consists of two parts: (A) lectures on the models and their applications on the economics issues such as monetary and fiscal policies, financial crises, and exchange rate policies; and (B) group research projects undertaken by the students to help them understand the models better and practice the skills on problem solving, team-work and presentation.
+The course consists of two parts: (A) lectures on the models and their applications on the economics issues such as monetary and fiscal policies, financial crises, and exchange rate policies; and (B) group research projects undertaken by the students to apply macro models, statistical and econometrics tools to analyze a real-world question of their pick, in order to gain better understanding of the models and to practice the skills on problem solving, team-work and presentation.

-Pre-requisites: Econ 2123
+Pre-requisites: Econ 2123.
+Taking ECON 3334 prior to this course is recommended.